ChristopheRaoult/SmartServer/README.md

 will not be functional.

 SmartServer has been developed to run on an ARM single-board computer.
-The first development SBC (thereafter used for sales) was an Odroid U3 from [HardKernel](http://hardkernel.com), able to run ("natively") both Ubuntu and Debian.
+The first development SBC (thereafter used for sales) was an Odroid U3 from [HardKernel](http://hardkernel.com), able to run on many Linux distributions.
 This package (Application &amp; SBC) aimed to replace the *old* solution using Windows XP PC's and SmartTracker.